GiantRavens/backblazeS3/readme.md

 1. Create your target bucket in your Backblaze Account Management Page
 2. Issue an application key that only has access to that bucket - be sure that 'list all buckets' option is selected.

-Make note of the server endpoint associated with the bucket, and enter that information in `.env` to match your bucket, server, and appkey details.
+Make note of the server endpoint associated with the bucket, and enter this information in `.env` to match your bucket, server, and appkey details.

 ## Run Your App